adiptamartulandi/ai-engineering-monitoring-project/README.md

-# Tweet Sentiment Analysis API
+# Monitoring Machine Learning Service

 This project implements a sentiment analysis model for tweets using Logistic Regression, wrapped in a FastAPI application with monitoring capabilities using Prometheus and Grafana.
 This project highlight how Data Scientist can setup monitoring system for their model.